Documentation

 }Output

-Install this skill by writing the following content to `.claude/skills/brand-voice/SKILL.md`: --- name: Brand Voice description: Tone and terminology guidelines allowed-tools: - Edit - Write --- # Brand Voice Guidelines Always use active voice...
+Install this skill by writing the following content to `.agents/skills/brand-voice/SKILL.md`: --- name: Brand Voice description: Tone and terminology guidelines allowed-tools: - Edit - Write --- # Brand Voice Guidelines Always use active voice...
 After installation, available as `/brand-voice` in Claude Code.

 fetch_subagents